arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 ### Week of 10/14/24 - 10/19/24
 10/14/24: fixing teleportation so now the player can teleport on all roads across the map. incredibly time taking.
 10/15/24: finished teleportation, working on finding tutorials for making car controller. also sent a follow-up to our mentors.
+10/16/24: realigned our vision for gameplay. found a tutorial and prepped a new project (in unity) to start working in the car
+10/17/24:
 ![0](https://github.com/user-attachments/assets/cb19aaea-7c1f-4fc4-916c-b7f7b3ff61b7)